 Famous students include legendary olympian Harold Abrahams, writers Christopher Isherwood, Edward Upton and Roald Dahl.
 Latterly Top Gear and The Grand Tour producer Andy Wilman and presenter Jeremy Clarkson attended the school.

 You can read more about Repton School on Wikipedia.

 There are both classrooms and residential buildings for the staff and pupils on the Repton School site, and it was one of the classrooms and two of the staff dwellings that we were asked to supply windows for.
 Scheduling the work was challenging as we had to work around the school calendar – we didn’t want to disturb either staff or pupils during the renovation.

-Products used were the Richmond and Winston heritage window range.
+Products used were the Richmond and Winston heritage double glazed window range.
 These products were developed by Gowercroft during the renovation of a former property of Winston Churchill and have been refined over the years to be a ‘go-to’ solution for heritage projects and have won several industry awards.

 Garry Middleton-Batts of EGM Interiors has been a long time client of Gowercroft, and his latest project in a leafy…Read More